AbhinavVarma01/Synchronized-Lyrics-DieWithASmile/README.md

 ## 📝 Features

 - Synchronized lyrics display in terminal/editor
-- Starts at 00:48 or 1:55 to match the song
 - Built with simple code — no audio or browser involved

 ## 🛠️ Built With